fieldtrip/website/walkthrough.md

 ''Mtmfft'' consists of 2 main steps.

-1. Your raw data is windowed/tapered by a taper you selected in cfg.taper (e.g. hanning, dpss, etc.).
+1. Your raw data is windowed/tapered by a taper you selected in cfg.taper (e.g., hanning, dpss, etc.).
 This is important for various reasons explained in the next section.
 2.  the Fast-Fourier-Fransform (FFT) of your data is taken, and parts of this are selected as output.

 ''Mtmconvol'' works a little differently.
 One of several methods to get a time-frequency representation of your data is by using wavelet-convolution, where a wavelet is 'sliding' over your raw data, at each time-point taking the average of a element-wise multiplication of all the data that 'lies under' your wavelet. ''Mtmconvol'' does exactly this, but then by multiplication in the frequency domain (which is much faster than convolution in the time-domain).